Richard Rudgley: Television

-Lost Civilisations of the Stone Age was turned into a television series for Channel 4 entitled Secrets of the Stone Age.

-He also presented Pagans in 2004.

-The Financial Times review of the 2004 Pagans series commented how Rudgley "is keen to 'sex up' history ...
-You can see the glee of the programme makers when Richard revealed the ingredients for his new four-part series – pagan rituals (naked maidens a speciality), bestiality, free love, violence, nudity."

-The Times reviewer Joe Joseph remarked that Rudgley's "revelations" of how Stone Age people and "barbarians" were clever, and how "we were all pagans once" were statements of the obvious ..."
+Rudgley presented a Channel 4 series titled Secrets of the Stone Age.
+He authored another book under the name Secrets of the Stone Age, as a tie in with his TV series.
+Rudgley was a writer on the 2002 Discovery Channel TV series Barbarians, Secrets of the Dark Ages.
+A companion volume of the same name was written by Rudgley and published in 2002 by Channel 4 Books.

+He also presented Pagans, which ran on Channel 4 in 2004.
+In one episode, Rudgley has an encounter with wolves.
+This was at the behest of the producer; he said that it "wasn't my idea to do this, but somehow I got talked into it".
+The Times reviewer Sarah Vine commented that the subject matter was "undoubtably [sic] fascinating" but criticised the "irritating, pseudo-mystical way in which it is presented".
+Caitlin Moran of the same outlet remarked that it "provided some great moments: not least the 3,000-year-old, 3ft-high, ornately embossed wizard’s hat made of 24-carat gold."
+Joe Joseph said that Rudgley "wants to take up a fight that nobody has picked.
+He’s like the bar-room cleverdick who has a trick question about which is the world’s longest river, or largest creature, just for the sake of being right on a technicality".

 In 2006, Channel 4 broadcast another documentary presented by Rudgley entitled The Celts, which investigates the Celtic peoples of the British Isles and mainland Europe.
 The legend of King Arthur, the mysticism of the Druids, and warriors such as Boudica and Vercingetorix are covered as the programme attempts to unpick the facts from the fiction, about an ethnic group that were ultimately crushed by the might of Rome's legions.

-Rudgley was also a writer on the 2002 Discovery Channel TV series Barbarians, Secrets of the Dark Ages.

 Personal life

 Rudgley moved to London in the early 1980s and worked as a shop assistant in WHSmith in Notting Hill, and later as a hotel porter in Holland Park, later showing interest in a number of modern Pagan groups, but never becoming a member of any single organisation.
 He undertook fieldwork in China.
+He is married and lives in London.